 It is notable that the T7i has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G1X Mark III does not feature such a mic input.

-Both the G1X Mark III and the T7i are recent models that are part of the current product line-up of Canon.
+The G1X Mark III is a recent model that features in the current product line-up of Canon.
 In contrast, the T7i has been discontinued (but can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the T7i was succeeded by the Canon T8i.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found, respectively, in the Canon G1 X Mark III Manual (free pdf) or the online Canon T7i Manual.

 So how do things add up?
 Is there a clear favorite between the Canon G1 X Mark III and the Canon T7i?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.